In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

-Most of the ideas I publish on this blog focuses on making more money with blogging and other side hustles.
-The only problem with solely focusing on increasing your income is that you usually have to spend a good amount of your time in exchange for money.
+While most of the ideas I share on this blog focus on making more money.
+But the only problem with this strategy is that you usually have to spend your time in exchange for money.

-Here are the strategies I’ve used to save money as a freelancer, and reach big financial goals every year — even without a regular paycheck.
-Most of these tips won’t take any additional time, aside from a few minutes to set up the initial idea (I promise it’s less than 5 minutes!).
+They’ve help me reach big financial goals every year — even without a regular paycheck.
+And, most of these tips won’t take any additional time!
+Just set aside a few minutes a day (I promise it’s less than 5 minutes!).

 1. Save money without thinking